Valdes-Tresanco-MS/gmx_MMPBSA/README.md

   -s                    Perform stability calculation.
 Only the complex parameters are required.
 If ligand is non-Protein
                          (small molecule) type, then ligand *.mol2 file is required.
 In any other case receptor and ligand parameters will be ignored.
-See description bellow (default: False) -st                   Define if complex, receptor and ligand trajectories are solvated.
-We assume that the entry trajectory contains ions and water (default: True)
+See description bellow (default: False)

 Complex:
   Complex files and info that are needed to perform the calculation.
 If the receptor and / or the ligand are not